Crop Monitoring

 The pandemic restrictions did affect our food export due to border closures.
 COVID-19 interfered with our government’s plans to support small businesses.
 As for shifting to precision technology, there were no significant changes among small farmers for the simple reason that most of them don’t have a possibility of digital access.
 It spurred us to cooperate with small farming communities to help them adopt precision technologies and promote digital agriculture tools.
 The main focus was made on cost-sharing, access to digital data in precision farming, and cooperation with investors to support the private sector of the textile industry.

 The crucial moment was the COVID-19 outbreak when we could not afford to use drones for field inspection anymore.
 We tried to switch to AI and machine learning instead.
-This is how we started to cooperate with EOSDA and use its Crop Monitoring in Nigeria and Ghana.
-The benefits of satellite data for crop monitoring purposes include lower costs and bigger land coverage, which is particularly important for large farms.
+This is how we started to cooperate with EOSDA and use its EOSDA Crop Monitoring in Nigeria and Ghana.
+The benefits of satellite data for EOSDA Crop Monitoring purposes include lower costs and bigger land coverage, which is particularly important for large farms.
 Satellite imagery also suggests easier access to operational data, which enables more rational farm management.
 Detecting critical areas and assessing soil moisture in each separate field helps farmers save fertilization and irrigation costs.

 Manage your fields with high-resolution satellite images for the most accurate and timely changes detection!